patrix87/Docker-QDevice/Readme.md

 `pvecm qdevice setup <your-nas-ip> -f`
 - say Yes and then type in the SSH password of the QDevice.
 - Validate the status
-`pvecm nodes` and `pvecm status`
+`pvecm status`
-- The QDevice should have a vote.
+- The QDevice should have a vote under Votes.
-- Check the firewall if not, it should be allowed on 5403 UDP
+- You can validate if the corosync-qnetd is working in the docker with `corosync-qnetd-tool -s`
+- If you have issues check if your firewall rules allow UDP 5043 between the QDevice and the Cluster.

 ---